robertdj/r-dockerfiles/README.md

 =================

 Dockerfiles related to the [R programming language](https://www.r-project.org) and RStudio's [Shiny Server](https://github.com/rstudio/shiny-server).

-Greatly inspired by the [Version-stable Rocker images](https://github.com/rocker-org/rocker-versioned), but using Ubuntu instead of Debian.
+Greatly inspired by the [Version-stable Rocker images](https://github.com/rocker-org/rocker-versioned2).

 The `Makefile` contains commands to build each of the Linux images.
 Check the file to see the build arguments for Docker.